RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 <% end %>
 ```

-What the block actually returns, is only the last string, which is `</div>`, if in our component template we would only do `column.td_block.call(row)` it would only capture this last `</div>`, therefore we need to capture the block in the `view_context`, and whatever we pass to `view_context_capture` as arguments will be passed into the block.
+The block will actually return only the last string, which is `</div>`.
+To capture the entire block's HTML content, we use `view_context.capture(row, &column.td_block)`.
+This way, we ensure that all the HTML from the block is included.

-So there you have it, an easy to use but very flexible table component.
+So there you have it, an easy-to-use but highly flexible table component.

-But this is just the beginning, one can create create more methods to handle special requirements and create title columns, image columns, columns with action links.
+But this is just the beginning.
+You will be able to create more methods to handle special requirements and create title columns, image columns, and columns with action links.

 ```erb
 <%= render TableComponent.new(data: @products) do |table| %>